Borough of Gedling: History

 The new district was named after the old village of Gedling.
 The civil parish of Gedling had been abolished in 1935 and absorbed into the Carlton Urban District.

 The new Gedling district was granted borough status from its creation, allowing the chair of the council to take the title of mayor.

+Under current local government reorganisation plans, all district councils in Nottinghamshire, as well as the county council, will be abolished in 2028, with the district being split between a Nottinghamshire unitary authority and a Greater Nottingham unitary covering an area including and around Nottingham.

 Governance

 Gedling Borough Council provides district-level services.
 County-level services are provided by Nottinghamshire County Council.
-Parts of the borough are also covered by civil parishes, which form a third tier of local government.
+Parts of the borough are also covered by civil parishes, which form a third tier of local government..

+The borough has been a non-constituent member of the East Midlands Combined County Authority with a regional mayor as of May 2024.

 Political control

 The council has been under Labour majority control since 2011.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements took effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: